architect/arc.codes.next/src/docs/en/guides/get-started/project-layout.md

 ## Project Layout

-Architect projects have a `.arc`, `arc.yaml` or `arc.json` manifest file in the root.
+Architect projects have a `app.arc`, `arc.yaml` or `arc.json` manifest file in the root.
 This captures the infrastructure requirements beside the code it will run in your revision control.
 Architect favors <em>convention over configuration</em> and projects have the following significant folder structure:

 ```bash
 .